U.S. jobs, inflation data support tapering of Fed bond buying

 Stripping out energy and food, consumer prices rose 0.2 percent for a third straight month.
 That took the increase over the past 12 months to 1.7 percent after core CPI gained 1.6 percent in June.

-The lack of pressure on health care costs had been attributed to the expiration of patents on several popular prescription drugs and government spending cuts that have cut payments to doctors and hospitals for Medicare.

-Furniture prices posted their largest decline in three years, while airline fares fell for second straight month.

-News on the factory sector was a bit downbeat, with the Fed reporting that manufacturing output slipped 0.1 percent last month, held down by a 1.7 percent fall in the production of motor vehicles and machinery.

-That, together with a drop in utilities production, left industrial output unchanged in July.
+In the manufacturing sector, output slipped 0.1 percent last month, held down by a 1.7 percent fall in the production of motor vehicles and machinery, the Fed said.
+That, together with a drop in utilities production, left industrial output unchanged.

 Separately, the New York Federal Reserve said its "Empire State" general business conditions index fell to 8.24 in August from 9.46 in July.
 A reading above zero indicates expansion.